NonsenseBB/pulitzer/README.md

 ### Image processing config
 - `STORE_IMAGES` - Flag to toggle storing of transformed images to the object storage system.
 Defaults to `true`
 - `SHOW_TRANSFORMED_HEADER` - Flag to enable showing a custom `X-Pulitzer-Transformed` header when image is transformed by pulitzer.
 Defaults to `false`
+- `PROCESSING_TIMEOUT` - Establish a processing limit for transformations (in seconds).
+Defaults to infinity

 ### Health check config
 - `CIRCUIT_BREAKER_ENABLED` - Enable or disable the circuit breaker.
 Defaults to `true`